smol-ninja/dot-claude/commands/commit.md

 ### STEP 1: Handle staging

+IF `--only-this` flag is present:
+- IDENTIFY files modified/created in this chat session
+- UNSTAGE all currently staged changes: `git reset`
+- STAGE only the chat-modified files: `git add <file1> <file2> ...`
+- LOG which files were staged from this chat session
+- PROCEED to STEP 2 with these staged changes

-CHECK current state from Context:
+OTHERWISE, CHECK current state from Context:

 IF no staged changes AND no unstaged changes:
 - ERROR "No changes to commit.
 Working tree is clean."